-Enduring Earth is an ambitious collaboration that works with all stewards of the environment to accelerate conservation worldwide.
+Working with all stewards of the environment to accelerate conservation and community prosperity.

 Nature underpins every aspect of life on Earth, but the planet’s biodiversity is declining rapidly.
 A 2019 report by the U.N. found up to 1 million plant and animal species are facing the threat of extinction, and at the same time, climate change is devastating lives, communities, and economies.